prsavla/cse15l-lab-reports/labreport3/labreport3.md

 The main issue behind the `reversed()` method was that although `newArray` was being initialized, the wrong assignment operation was being done.
 The for-loop in the original code was assigning each value of `arr[i]`, the original array, with the reverse values of `newArray` instead of the other way around.
 Also, the wrong array was being returned. `newArray` should be initialized and assigned the reverse values of `arr`, and then finally, `newArray` should be returned.

 # Part 2 - Researching Commands
 The command I will be choosing to research is the `find` command.
+In the interest of full transparency, my research came from using ChatGPT.
+Here is the prompt I gave ChatGPT:

 1) The first interesting command line argument to use with file is -mtime which allows you to search for files based on their modification time.
    Here is the general scafollding: `find /path/to/search -mtime -7`.
 Will search for files modified within the last 7 days.